It is very easy to say “I am against the caste system”. In fact, it is so easy, that everyone says it.

 Without one single iota of doubt, it is casteist.

 It is easy to drop the name of an Iyer or an Iyengar.
 It is passive.
 What matters is how much are you willing to correct actively?
-Not the thought or pretense, but the actual act of correcting, changing your life?
+Not the thought or pretense, but the actual act of correcting, of changing your life?

 To be continued as this is getting too long.